mosne/mosne-media-library-astrobin/README.md

 3. Open the Media Library and look for the AstroBin categories
 4. Choose one of the browse options:
    - "My pictures" to browse your own images
-   - "Public pictures" to search public images by title
+   - "Images by username"
-   - "Users' galleries" to browse images by username
+   - "Images by subject"
-   - "Image of the day" to see current and past featured images
+   - "Images by hash (id)"
-   - "Top Picks" to browse top-rated images
+   - "Image of the day"
 5. Select an image to insert it into your post

 ### Image of the Day